 Years 10 and 11

-In Year 10 and 11, students are well placed to succeed in their GCSE studies.
+In Year 10 and 11, students are well placed to succeed in their GCSE and vocational studies.
 Throughout the KS4 years, students develop knowledge, life skills and prepare for the next phase of their educational journey through post GCSE guidance to assist them with their future pathway.
 Our curriculum combines traditional, modern, creative and practical subjects to create a broad, rich curriculum, delivered by skilled practitioners who have a genuine passion for their subject.
 By stimulating students’ intellectual curiosity, nurturing and expanding their ambitions and promoting the academic skills they need for success, every student is prepared for life beyond the academy.

 Character education (personal, social, and health education, British values, aspirations citizenship, and relationships and sex education)